DCAN-Labs/cdni-brain/docs/pipelines.md

         * `--motion-filter-order`: Required for "notch" or "lp" choice

-        * General guidelines are to use "notch" filtering and to calculate the respiratory artifact for your dataset [using these tools](resp-rate.md).
-XCP-D also provides [estimated bandstop values](https://xcp-d.readthedocs.io/en/0.9.1/workflows.html#motion-parameter-filtering-optional) based on the age range of your dataset.
+        * General guidelines are to use "notch" filtering and to calculate the respiratory artifact for your dataset [using these tools](resp-rate.md) or using the [estimated bandstop values](https://xcp-d.readthedocs.io/en/0.9.1/workflows.html#motion-parameter-filtering-optional) based on the age range of your dataset.

 2. Preferred additional flags